-During the 1880 October Session of the General Conference of the Church of Jesus Christ of Latter-day Saints, in connection with revelations added to the Doctrine and Covenants, the Pearl of Great Price was sustained by the conference as "revelations from God," and was implicitly sustained as one of the standard or canonical works recognized by the Church as scripture.
+During the 1880 October Session of the General Conference of the Church of Jesus Christ of Latter-day Saints, in connection with certain revelations being added to the Doctrine and Covenants, the Pearl of Great Price was also sustained by the conference as "revelations from God," and was implicitly sustained as one of the standard or canonical works recognized by the Church as scripture.
 The following excerpt relating to this sustaining is extracted from page four of the October 11, 1880 issue of the Salt Lake Tribune.
 A full copy of this page of the paper can be seen here.

 As the image of the newspaper is in relatively poor condition, the content of the paper is provided below: